jirilebl/diffyqs/README.md

 A free online textbook.
 See http://www.jirka.org/diffyqs/

+* ``master`` branch is the current working version, currently it is what will become edition 6.
+* ``edition5`` branch is edition5 and only smaller fixes or smaller changes that don't really change content or pagination go here

 * ``diffyqs.tex`` is the main file, no real content here, that's in the chapter files
 * ``ch-*.tex`` are the files with the content of the various chapters
 * ``diffyqssetup.sty`` is the preamble for the PDF version